bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 ### The UPS is gone?

 Sometimes the UPS driver fails and loses connection.
 That would be disastrous.
-After all, the knowing how the UPS is doing is crucial for a gracious shutdown should the battery get low.
+After all, knowing how the UPS is doing is crucial for a gracious shutdown should the battery get low.

 You can find out with this command: